-Another woman from Afghanistan described her new life in Christ this way: “All my life I’ve been a good Muslim.
+A woman from Afghanistan described her new life in Christ this way: “All my life I’ve been a good Muslim.
 I went to imams, but it never seemed real.
 After we went through the book of John, God became near.”

-If someone is fortunate enough to live through the sea crossing, they usually find themselves holed up somewhere in Eastern Europe in old abandoned buildings, living on nothing, waiting for months to complete the next stage of the journey.
+If someone is fortunate enough to live through the sea crossing, they usually find themselves holed up somewhere in Eastern Europe in old abandoned buildings, living on nothing, waiting months to complete the next stage of the journey.